Skip to content

 MiZa at Mina Zayed

-Short for Mina Zayed, MiZa is an evolving creative hub in the port district.
-Former warehouses now house studios, pop-ups and cafés, offering visitors the chance to discover independent designers, art prints and seasonal exhibitions.
+Short for Mina Zayed, MiZa is an evolving creative hub in Abu Dhabi's port district.
+Former warehouses now house studios, pop-ups and cafés, giving visitors the chance to discover independent designers, art prints and seasonal exhibitions.

 O'de Rose Concept Store